Cocaine Addiction

 Medication Treatment for Cocaine Addiction

 Currently, no FDA-approved medications specifically treat cocaine use disorder.
 However, researchers continue to study pharmacologic treatments.
-Some medications may help manage symptoms in selected cases, including:
+Some medications that have shown preliminary promise in clinical trials include:

 Clinicians may also prescribe medications to treat co-occurring conditions such as depression, anxiety, or sleep disturbances.